Table of Contents

 Cheryl Ingram - Managing Director, TDMC

-14. Use reporting to reinforce strategic value
+19. Use reporting to reinforce strategic value

 Instantly compare key metrics to industry benchmarks and include this data on digital marketing dashboards.
 Try AgencyAnalytics free for 14 days!

-15. Send a reminder if the report hasn’t been opened
+20. Send a reminder if the report hasn't been opened

-Sometimes, clients simply miss the report in their inbox—or intend to look at it later and never circle back.
+Sometimes clients simply miss the report in their inbox, or intend to look at it later and never circle back.
 If your reporting tool tracks opens or engagement, use that insight to follow up with a quick, friendly reminder.

-Not every client knows how to read a report—and that’s okay.
-An agency’s job is about more than numbers; it’s about making those numbers meaningful.
+Not every client knows how to read a report, and that's okay.
+An agency's job is about more than numbers.
+It's about making those numbers meaningful.

-The more you guide your clients through the why behind the data, the more trust you build.
+The more you guide clients through the why behind the data, the more trust you build.
 And when clients trust the numbers, they trust your recommendations.

-16. Include mini-glossaries for newer clients
+21. Include mini-glossaries for newer clients

 Define things like:

-Even better, provide a plain-language definition and a sentence about why it matters on paper or in person.
+Even better, provide a plain-language definition and a sentence about why it matters, on paper or in person.

 Walk them through the first report!
 Especially if you are working with contacts that don’t have a marketing background.
 We might know what CPC, CPM, etc. mean, but they may not.
 Tell them why you picked specific subjects to show on their monthly report and what numbers are ‘good’ or ‘bad’.
 This way, you show them the value of the report and you’ll see higher open-rates.